-The force which the blood exerts on the walls of the blood vessels is called blood pressure.
-This is the force exerted when the blood flows through the arteries.
-Arterial pressure changes continuously throughout each cardiac cycle.
-The pressure is determined by cardiac and peripheral factors and it is also regulated with short-term adjustments and longterm adjustments and controlled by baroreceptors reflex and the renal angio-tensin mechanisms.
+Conclusively the force which the blood exerts on the walls of the blood vessels is called blood pressure.
+You must have noted that the force exerted when the blood flows through the arteries.
+You could have observed that arterial pressure changes continuously throughout each cardiac cycle.
+And that the pressure is determined by cardiac and peripheral factors and it is also regulated with short-term adjustments and long-term adjustments and controlled by baroreceptors reflex and the renal angio-tensin mechanisms.